Gabriele Clarissa Hegerl

 Member of the Royal Society of Edinburgh

-and am on the Thompson Reuters list of worlds most influential scientific minds 2014 (list of most highly cited scientists).
+, and am on the Thompson Reuters list of worlds most influential scientific minds 2014 (list of most highly cited scientists).
 I am very grateful to have received the Hans Sigrist Prize of the University of Bern in 2016

 You can hear me talk about my research